-- 7.1 When conducting investigations where Article 2 is engaged, the Police Ombudsman is obliged to ensure that such investigations comply with the requirements of independence under the European Convention and Human Rights Act.
-The are therefore specific circumstances in which the Office considers that it may not be appropriate for staff from a former RUC, PSNI or Military background to investigate certain matters. - 7.2 While the requirement to maintain hierarchical and structural independence is met by the independence of the Office from the PSNI, the additional requirement to ensure the practical independence of those conducting an investigation from those under investigation can present some difficulties. - 7.3 Employees who previously served in the RUC or PSNI may have practical links to persons under investigation in any given case and while there is no suggestion of impropriety on the part of any employee, there will be situations where , through no fault of any individual person, the Article 2 requirement would be breached by permitting certain employees from investigating certain allegations. - 7.4 Paragraph 7.5 below provides examples of situations in which a conflict of interest may arise over and above those possible conflicts of interest detailed at section 4.4 above.
-Should a conflict of interest arise, the employee concerned should immediately notify and seek direction from their line manager. - 7.5 Situations where direction from line management should be sought include - Where an investigator at any time served in a line management position relative to a person under investigation (namely where they supervised or were supervised by the person under investigation) - Where an investigator was in any way in any capacity linked to the incident under investigation - Where a police policy is the subject of the investigation and the investigator was in any way involved with the setting or maintenance of that policy
+- 7.1 When conducting investigations where Article 2 is engaged, the Police Ombudsman is obliged to ensure that these investigations comply with the requirement of independence under the European Convention on Human Rights (the Convention) and Human Rights Act 1998 (HRA 1998).
+Therefore, there are specific circumstances in which the Office considers that it may not be appropriate for staff from a former RUC, PSNI or Military background to investigate these matters. - 7.2 Although the requirement to maintain hierarchical and structural independence is met by the independence of the Office from the PSNI, the additional requirement to ensure the practical independence of those conducting an investigation from those under investigation can present some difficulties. - 7.3 Members of Staff who previously served in the RUC or PSNI or any other law enforcement under the jurisdiction of the Police Ombudsman, have practical links to persons under investigation in any given case.
+There is no suggestion of impropriety on the part of any member of staff, there will however be situations where, through no fault of any individual person, the Article 2 requirement would be breached by permitting certain members of staff from investigating certain allegations. - 7.4 Paragraph 7.5 below provides examples of situations in which a conflict of interest may arise over and above those possible conflicts of interest detailed at section 4.4 above.
+Should a conflict of interest arise, the employee concerned should immediately notify and seek direction from their line manager. - 7.5 Situations where direction from line management should be sought include - Where an investigator at any time served in a line management position relating to a person under investigation, (namely where they supervised or were supervised by the person under investigation). - Where an investigator was in any way in any capacity linked to the incident under investigation. - Where a police practice or policy is the subject of the Police Ombudsman investigation under section 60a of the Police (NI) Act 1998 and the investigator was in any way involved with the setting or maintenance of that policy or practice.

-This list is not exhaustive and as in 4.5 above where an investigator has any doubt as to their practical independence, they should seek direction from line management
+This list is not exhaustive and as in 4.5 above where an investigator has any doubt as to their practical independence, they should seek direction from line management.

 - 7.6 On occasions where practical independence is impacted management may remove an investigator from a particular Article 2 investigation.
 This step is necessary to ensure compliance with legislation, to protect the integrity of the investigation, protect the individual investigator and to maintain confidence in the police complaints system.
 Such a decision does not suggest any improper conduct on the part of the investigator concerned. - 7.7 It is possible that a conflict of interest may not be immediately apparent at the outset of an investigation but that an issue may arise during the course of enquiries.
-In such circumstances the investigator affected should bring this matter to the attention of line management at the earliest possible opportunity.

-7.8 The family of a deceased person has the right to ask if investigators or managers connected to their case are Article 2 compliant and to raise an objection if they have concerns about the background of staff involved in investigating their complaint.
+In such circumstances, the investigator affected should bring this matter to the attention of line management at the earliest possible opportunity. - 7.8 The family of a deceased person has the right to ask if investigators or managers connected to their case are Article 2 compliant and to raise an objection if they have concerns about the background of the member of staff involved in investigating their complaint.
 The objection will be considered by the Chief Executive who will advise the Police Ombudsman.
 The final decision on the deployment of staff to the case is for the Police Ombudsman.

-8 Failure to Disclose of a Conflict of Interest
+8. Failure to Disclose of a Conflict of Interest